JUAN-CALLEJO/mgt4250spring2024/README.md

 - 175 yds
 - Driver

 For accessing the [Player Data](https://github.com/JUAN-CALLEJO/mgt4250spring2024/blob/main/player_data.csv), a Trackman Radar recorded the multiple shots from the team members.
-Once recorded, the raw data was imported and then selected from the connected computer at Elon Golf facility.
-The initial file was the Trackman file which was converted to a excel file and then to csv file.
-Preprocessing and cleaning the dataset consisted in removing missing metrics of some shots and deleting outliers that where caused by wrecked golf balls or miscalculations.
+Once recorded, the raw data was imported and selected from the Elon Golf facility's connected computer.
+The initial file was the Trackman file which was converted to a Excel file and then to csv file.
+Preprocessing and cleaning the dataset consisted in removing missing metrics of some shots and deleting outliers that were caused by wrecked golf balls or miscalculations.

 ### Column Descriptions: